 Chromosomal Changes That Can Cause Down Syndrome

 Research shows that three types of chromosomal changes can lead to Down syndrome.

 - Complete trisomy 21.
 In this case, an error during the formation of the egg or the sperm results in either one having an extra chromosome.
 So after the egg and sperm unite, the resulting cells will also have three copies of chromosome 21.
 The complete extra copy of chromosome 21 is in all of the person's cells—or a complete trisomy.
 Complete trisomy 21 is the cause of about 95% of Down syndrome cases.1,2,3

 - Mosaic trisomy 21.
 Not every cell in the body is exactly the same.
 In about 1% of Down syndrome cases, most of the cells in the body have the extra chromosome, but some of them don't.
 This is called "mosaicism."
-Mosaic trisomy 21 occurs when the error in cell division takes place early in development but after a normal egg and sperm unite.
-The symptoms of someone with mosaic trisomy 21 may vary from those of someone with complete trisomy 21, depending on how many cells have the extra chromosome.1,2
+Mosaic trisomy 21 can occur when the error in cell division takes place early in development but after a normal egg and sperm unite.
+It can also occur early in development when some cells lose an extra chromosome 21 that was present at conception.
+The symptoms of someone with mosaic trisomy 21 may vary from those of someone with complete trisomy 21 or translocation trisomy 21, depending on how many cells have the extra chromosome.1,2

 - NDSS. (n.d.).
 What causes Down syndrome?
 Retrieved June 11, 2012, from http://www.ndss.org/Down-Syndrome/What-Is-Down-Syndrome/ [top]